diegoddox/react-notification-center/README.md

                      onNotificationOpen={items => console.log('## all notifications', items)}
                      onNotificationClose={items => console.log('## all notifications', items)}
                      onScroll={e => console.log('You are scrolling', e)}
-                     customItemComponent={ReactComponent} // In case you don't wanna use the default item component
                </div>
             </div>
         );